 In the weeks leading up to your first treatment, you should avoid waxing the area or any other form of hair removal that works by removing the hair from the root.
 You can still shave and should do so the day before your appointment.
 You should also avoid plucking or waxing after your treatment, allowing the hair follicles to fall out naturally.

-It’s also important that you avoid using any harsh skin care products such as acids, retinol, retinoids, and topical eczema medications on the area you are looking to have treated, otherwise this could lead to complications.
+It’s also important that you avoid using any harsh skincare products such as acids, retinol, retinoids, and topical eczema medications on the area you are looking to have treated, otherwise this could lead to complications.
 This is because the chemicals in these products can make your skin more sensitive to the laser treatment, in the same way, that they can make your skin more sensitive to sunlight.

-On the day of your appointment ideally wear loose-fitting clothing if you are having a body treatment Our laser hair removal treatments include laser hair removal for Asian and Black African skin, ensuring that your skin type is treated with the safety care and expertise it deserves.
+On the day of your appointment ideally wear loose-fitting clothing if you are having a body treatment Our laser hair removal treatments include laser hair removal for Asian and Black African skin, ensuring that your skin type is treated with the safe care and expertise it deserves.